Did you know: Midrive is the #1 national driving lesson provider on Trustpilot! Find out more.

 3. Do you ignore the 3 and 9 o’clock hand positions?

-It’s not cool and it’s not clever, but boy racers tend to ignore the safety advice for holding a steering wheel at the 3 and 9 o’clock positions.
+It’s not cool and it’s not clever, but boy racers tend to ignore the safety advice for holding a steering wheel at the 3 and 9 o’clock positions they'll have learned in their driving lessons.
 In fact, the one hand at 12 o’clock seems to be a favourite.
 We’re not recommending this, because, as all good drivers know, you should have both hands on the wheel at all times.

 4. Can the driver three cars behind hear your music?